T04435/foundation/docs/pages/flex-grid.md

 Columns in a flex grid will not wrap if not given an explicit size&mdash;this is what allows the magical auto-sizing to work.
 To make columns stack on smaller screens, add the class `.small-12` manually.

-To switch back to the expand behavior from a percentage or shrink behavior, use the classes `.medium-expand` or `.large-expand`.
+To switch back to the expand behavior from a percentage or shrink behavior, use the classes `.medium-expanded` or `.large-expanded`.
 In the below example, the columns stack on small screens, and become even-width on large screens.

 <div class="docs-codepen-container">
 <a class="codepen-logo-link" href="http://codepen.io/ZURBFoundation/pen/vmRpBJ?editors=1000" target="_blank"><img src="{{root}}assets/img/logos/edit-in-browser.svg" class="" height="" width="" alt="edit on codepen button"></a>